MacLake/djangocms-events/README.md

 ```

 With `DJANGOCMS_EVENTS_SHOW_CALENDAR_MONTH_WEEK_DAY_CONTROL` you can choose if the control for
-switching between month, week and day view in the calendar is shwon or hidden.
+switching between month, week and day view in the calendar is shown or hidden.
 If it’s not set, it
 will be shown. `DJANGOCMS_EVENTS_PAGINATE_BY` sets the number of events per page in the events list
 and defaults to 100.
 With setting `DJANGOCMS_EVENTS_NR_INITIALLY_SHOWN` to a number that is smaller
 than the number of events per page, only this number of events will be shown on the overview, the